solliancenet/azure-synapse-analytics-workshop-300-2-day/faq/synapse-features.md

 ### **Q**: _How compatible will the notebooks be with standard Jupyter notebooks? thinking about things like support for nbextensions?_

-**A**: The notebooks use nteract and can be imported/exported as ipynb. nbextensions don't work, yet.
+**A**: The notebooks use nteract and can be imported/exported as ipynb.
+The nbextensions don't work, yet.
 We are working on a pure jupyter compatibility layer for the AML team so their jupyter notebooks can just use Synapse Spark as a remote kernel, so we will be able to support classic jupyter, but it will not be included in the Studio at least for now.

 ---